springcoolers/llm-handbook/_contents/llm-engineering/12. Extra materials/intro.md

-# 12. Extra materials - from GenAI 핸드북
+# 12. Extra materials

+From GenAI Handbook

 ## Chapter 31: LLMs for Synthetic Data